 is non-empty.
 This is, in turn, equivalent to $N=M_1\oplus_pM_2$ being orientable.

 The claim for rigid matroids follows from the same proof, replacing ``orientable'' by ``rigid'', non-empty by singleton, and $\S$ by $\T$ throughout. \end{proof}

-\begin{corA} Let $M$ be a matroid with a co-independent set $X$ such that $M|X \cong U_{2,n}$ for some $n \ge 2$.
+\begin{corA} Let $M$ be a matroid and let $X \subseteq E(M)$ be a coindependent set such that $M|X \cong U_{2,n}$ for some $n \ge 2$.
 Then the segment-cosegment exchange of $M$ along $X$ is orientable (resp. rigid) if and only if $M$ is orientable (resp. rigid). \end{corA}

 \begin{proof} By \autoref{thmC}, the foundation of the segment-cosegment exchange of $M$ along $X$ is isomorphic to the foundation of $M$.
 Since the notions of orientability and rigidity for a matroid $M$ depend only on the foundation of $M$, the claim follows. \end{proof}